PeterKamphuis/pyFAT-astro/docs/source/advanced.rst

  *bool, optional, default = False*

  Switch for tracking fitting time, CPU usage and RAM usage.
 This helps a lot to keep track on which stages are taking resources.
+ !!!!!!Note that this will subtract 1 cpu from the fitting processses!!!!

+**font_file**

+ *str, optional, default =  "/usr/share/fonts/truetype/msttcorefonts/Times_New_Roman.ttf"*

+  As fonts are a nightmare in matplotlib one can set the location of their preferred font for the plotting.
+  On Ubuntu the default can be obtained by installing apt-get install ttf-mscorefonts-installer.
+This should point to the actual font, if the file is not fond we will fall back to DejaVu Sans.

+**verbose_log**

+  *bool, optional, default = False*

+  Be abundant with the messages when writing to the log.

+**verbose_screen**

+  *bool, optional, default = False*

+  Write all log messages to the screen.
+If set to False screen messages will be minimal, i.e. only start, finish and termination messages in case verbose_log = False.
+When verbose_log = True important messages go to screen as well.

 Fitting Keywords
 --------